spenz91/Image-Downloader-Extension/README.md

 - Clear List: Click the Clear List button to remove all captured images.
 - Refresh: Click the Refresh button to reload the list of captured images.

-Clear List: Click the Clear List button to remove all captured images.
-Refresh: Click the Refresh button to reload the list of captured images.